How do I book a homestay with MIF?

 May I have friends or overnight guests over?

-You must ask your Host Family before you invite your friends over to the Host’s home.
+No. You must ask your Host Family before you invite your friends over to the Host’s home.
 Overnight guests are not permitted in your homestay unless your Host Family gives you permission to invite them.
 In addition, minor students must receive permission from your Host Family prior to sleeping over at a friend’s house.

 Will I have a curfew?